dorzki/slack-notifications/readme.txt

 2. `Settings Screen - Part 2` Choose which notifications to get.

 == Changelog ==

+= 1.0.1 =
+* Now when a notification is generated, the website name & url will be appended at the end.
+* Added the ability to choose if and for which custom post type to enable notifications.

 = 1.0.0 =
 * Hooray!
 First version!